 To learn more about Multisourcing Service Integration from Orange, please visit our MSI focus page.

-Stephane is responsible for driving business development for ICT outsourcing/Multisourcing Service Integration at Orange Business Services IMEAR.
+Stephane is responsible for driving business development for ICT outsourcing/Multisourcing Service Integration at Orange Business IMEAR.
 He was previously Head of ICT consulting in the MEA region and has overseen digital transformation projects including intelligent cities, smart energy, eTransport and smart buildings.